adam-herrala-bricker/wedding/README.md

 ## About

 I made this web app so that friends and family could listen to music and view/download pictures from my summer 2023 wedding.
 The demo version, I'm sorry to say, has neither wedding music nor wedding pictures; instead you'll see pictures of trees alongside music inspired by trees.

+>[!IMPORTANT]
+>The photo credits you see on the demo page are for wedding photos; our wedding photographer did not take the pictures of trees.

 This was also my project for the University of Helsinki's fullstack web development course (https://fullstackopen.com/).
 The information contained in this ReadMe is largely reflective of that.